linode/docs/docs/guides/development/javascript/mean-stack-tutorial/index.md

     Your output should display:

     {{< output >}}
-Hello, world
+Hello, world!
     {{</ output >}}

 You have now installed Node.js and confirmed that it is working on your Ubuntu system.

 ### Express Installation

-Install Express.js using the Node Package Manager.
+Install Express.js using the Node Package Manager (NPM).

     sudo npm init -y; sudo npm install express --save